top of page

 Visual literacy teaches us to read the frame.
 Confirmation bias decides which frames we trust, often before we notice we're choosing.

-1) Selective attention (what we even stop on)We linger on images that confirm our storyline: the clip that “proves it,” the screenshot that validates our suspicion, the chart that flatters our certainty.
+It shows up as selective attention — we linger on images that confirm our storyline: the clip that "proves it," the screenshot that validates our suspicion, the chart that flatters our certainty.
 Everything else becomes background noise.
+It shows up as biased interpretation — two people can watch the same footage and extract opposite truths, not because the footage is neutral, but because interpretation is guided by prior belief.

-This matters because much of modern persuasion is not about argument—it’s about curation.
+This matters because much of modern persuasion is not about argument — it's about curation.
 And confirmation bias turns curation into a self-sealing system.

 Platforms Don't Just Reflect Bias.
 They Scale It.

-Research syntheses on echo chambers and filter bubbles show that algorithmic curation, network homophily, and engagement incentives can intensify selective exposure and reinforce existing attitudes—though effects vary by platform, measurement, and context.
-(Springer)
+Confirmation bias is old.
+What's new is the distribution system.
+Research syntheses on echo chambers and filter bubbles show that algorithmic curation, network homophily, and engagement incentives can intensify selective exposure and reinforce existing attitudes — though effects vary by platform, measurement, and context.

-Translation: the feed doesn’t simply show you information.
+Translation: the feed doesn't simply show you information.
 It shows you what keeps you there.
-And what keeps you there is often what confirms you—what feels familiar, righteous, or clarifying.
+And what keeps you there is often what confirms you — what feels familiar, righteous, or clarifying.

 The Bridge to Anti-Intellectualism

-Anti-intellectualism rarely begins as “I hate knowledge.”
-More often it begins as:“I don’t trust their knowledge.”
+Anti-intellectualism rarely begins as "I hate knowledge."
+More often it begins as: "I don't trust their knowledge."

 So the terrain becomes a loop: